christianpflugradt/Passbird/README.md

-        c[key] (custom set) like set but prompts the user to input a new password v[key] (view) prints the password for that key to the console d[key] (discard) removes key and password from the database e[file] (export) exports the password database as a human readable json file to the specified directory i[file] (import) imports a json file containing passwords into the database from the specified directory l (list) nonparameterized, lists all keys in the database h (help) nonparameterized, prints this help
+        c[key] (custom set) like set but prompts the user to input a new password v[key] (view) prints the password for that key to the console d[key] (discard) removes key and password from the database e[directory] (export) exports the password database as a human readable json file to the specified directory i[directory] (import) imports a json file containing passwords into the database from the specified directory l (list) nonparameterized, lists all keys in the database h (help) nonparameterized, prints this help
         q (quit) quits pwman3 application